When I finally came to, I found my head resting on the water pouch that was still half full.

 I didn’t know what she could possibly do, but it made me feel more at ease.

 Her expression changed, “Oh, here you can wear these!
-I got these off some thug on our last excursion.”
+I got them off some thug on our last excursion.”
 She pulled out four, thin, circled wires from one of her pouches.
 “Here put them on!” she said as she handed them to me.

 “What are they?”
-I asked, examining them.
+I asked, examining the thin wires.

 She took out four more from a different pouch.
 “They’re sync rings.”
 She replied as she put one of the circle wires around her wrist.
 They immediately coiled tightly around her skin and then vanished from sight.